BME - Biomolecular Engineering

 Requirements

 Prerequisite(s): BIOL 20A.
-Enrollment is restricted to bioengineering, biomolecular engineering and bioinformatics, biotechnology, and bioinformatics majors and proposed majors and bioinformatics minors.
+Enrollment is restricted to bioengineering, biomolecular engineering and bioinformatics, biotechnology, bioinformatics, and microbiology majors and proposed majors and bioinformatics minors.

 BME 110 Computational Biology Tools